mbridak/FieldDayLogger/README.md

 ## Experimental feature

+I plan on operating some FT8 during Field Day to suppliment my rock'n CW score.
+You may ask if my CW score will be so rock'n why would I need supplimening?
+To that I say...
+"Shut up..."

-I've added a UDP server on port 2237 to accept UDP datagrams from WSJT-X.
+So I've added a UDP server on port 2237 to accept UDP datagrams from WSJT-X. It's totally unicast, and "Hey thats my port, get your own port."
+So it won't play nice with others on the port playground.

-I'm sure I might be able to tie it in more, so this app would be able to flag dupes.
-But for now it will just ferret out contacts made in Field Day mode.
+Right now it just adds a contact if WSJTx sends an ADIF logged packet.
+It monitors the status packets looking for the dxcall field and flags dupes in the logging window.

 Will it work?
 Mmmmmm sure...
 Sure it will.
-I can't really test it untill the day of the event.
+I can't really test it untill the day of the event 'cause you know there aint a lot of people calling CQ FD right now...
 Sooo Yeah...

-Right now it's just active in the sources.
-I'll try and build the binaries soon.

 ## Caveats